aedans/Nylon/README.md

 alphabetic letters.
 Capital letters declare the library, while lowercase letters declare the function.
 Function names must be one single lowercase letter, but library names may be any number of capital letters.
 This capitalization allows the interpreter to parse statements like "UsUreUoc" without needing separators.

+Many standard library functions, such as "Fn" (File New) are implemented in the interpreter.
+These functions start with the line "// #Interpreter Function"; the rest of the function — usually an error message — should be ignored.

 Explanations of methods in the Nylon Standard Library are described in STDL.md.